 2. How has technology redefined our lives?
 Analyse one specific aspect.
 E.g., The effect of the no cell phones allowed in France's Middle schools.
 Or our loss of privacy (check this Amazing Mind Reader).

 3. Explore the topic of Artificial Intelligence (AI) and how it's changing our lives.
-Take one small and specific example like facial recognition, intelligent cities, deep fake, self-learning robots, in medicine, in businesses...
+Take one small and specific example like facial recognition, machine learning, intelligent (smart) cities, deepfakes (and mass personalization), use in medicine, in business...

 Journalism and the media

 Discuss one of the following issues: Information and fake news, access to information, how people get their information/news, everyone is a reporter (live action), the Number of journalists around the world who are victims of their jobs (attacked, injured, killed) for doing their jobs (e.g., in Mexico)...

 Is Democracy in jeopardy?